Dharshan4038/Celebrity-App/README.md

 # Celebrity-App
+  This Project was built using React JS..

+# About
-This is a celebrity app for an actor "Kamal Hassan"...
+  This is a celebrity app for an actor **Kamal Hassan**